-G'day, folks.
-Rod from My Water Filter here today, and what we're gonna take a look at is the Doulton's ceramic carbon cartridge, okay?
+Good day, folks.
+Rod from My Water Filter here today, and what we're gonna take a look at is the Doulton Ceramic Carbon Cartridge.
 It's a gravity filter style, so it's a candle that bolts in the top of most gravity filters nowadays, and they are a great cartridge.
-Don't get me wrong with these Doultons.
-Obviously, the ceramic on the outside is amazing for filtering pathogenic organisms and bugs and bacteria, et cetera.
-And that's why they're really good on rain water and that sort of thing.

-They will go into almost any gravity water filter.
-Okay.
-The main thing with these is just the hole, okay?
-So as long as you've got enough depth in the top tank of your gravity filter, they're gonna bulge into any gravity filter as long as you got the height there for it, and the main thing is here on the bottom, so the good quality gravity filters candles like these, you'll find you got only about a 12.5 millimeter shaft on them, so as long as the hole in your top tank is at least 12.5 millimeters, then that'll go in.
+This will go into almost any gravity water filter.
+The main thing with these is just the hole.
+As long as you've got enough depth in the top tank of your gravity filter, then it’s going to bulge as long as it has the height to it.
+Good quality gravity filters candles like these, have a 12.5 millimetre shaft on them, so as long as the hole in your top tank is at least 12.5 millimeters, then that'll go in.

-Honest truth, if it's not 12.5 millimeters, you could drill it out to this size so it'll go in.
-So it's always good to have a decent cartridge in there.
-So obviously the rubber washer slips over the shaft, goes down through the top of the top tank, and then we've got the washer that comes out from underneath the top tank, the flat of the washer slides on the base of the top tank so you are able to tighten it up nice and tight, and that's basically it.
-We tighten him up, lock him in the top tank, and there's the water there.
-The cartridge.
-Water penetrates through, down through, drips in the bottom tank, okay?
-So they're a good little cartridge, but just remember what I said about the chloramines and stuff nowadays, and it is horses for courses with water filtration.
-They're good for a couple of thousand liters, six to 12 months, depending on how much muck is in the water and how much it's going to slow it down.
-But a good scrub does bring him back to life and get him going.
-So have a look at the test results and et cetera and information on the page and give us a call if we can help you in any way.
-Thanks very much.
+If it's not 12.5 millimeters, you could drill it out to this size so it'll go in.
+It's always good to have a decent cartridge in there.
+The rubber washer slips over the shaft and goes down through the top of the top tank, and then, the washer comes out from underneath the top tank.
+The flat of the washer slides on the base of the top tank so you are able to tighten it up nice and tight.
+When you tighten it up, lock it in the top tank, and there's water in the cartridge, it penetrates through, down through, and drips in the bottom tank.